random-applications/Source-Variability-Data/README.md

 #### Matching file error

-The matching file error will occur if the application cannot find a match in the session codes catalogue for the user enterred session code.
+The matching file error will occur if the application cannot find a match in the session codes catalogue for the user entered session code.
 This will occur if there are mistakes in the users entry, or if the session code does not exist in the catalogue.
 The only ways for the session code to not appear in the catalogue are if the catalogue has been modified to provide incorrect data, or the *CDDIS* server does not contain the selected session.

 If the program cannot find a specific session, the *VgosDB* must be downloaded and extracted manually to the *VgosDB* File Folder in the *SVD* application folder.
 Then, the program must be re-run with the name of the manually added file called.
 For conformity, if any *VgosDB* files are downloaded and extracted manually, they should be named under the *VGOS* session name with lowercase letters.

 #### Data extraction errors

 During the process of extracting data from the *NetCDF4* files in the *VgosDB*, numerous errors are excepted.
-Due to the change of file documenting in 2010 from the *Mk3* format to the *VGOS* format, the *VgosDB* files from earlier than 2010 are likely to have a large number of miss-displayed information, and it is likely that only a small amount of the relevant data will be able to be extracted.
+Due to the change of file documenting in 2010 from the *Mk3* format to the *VGOS* format, the *VgosDB* files from earlier than 2010 are likely to have a large amount of miss-filed information, and it is likely that only a small amount of the relevant data will be able to be extracted.

 For each list of data extracted the program identifies their extraction status and either provides a warning or error message to the user.
 The program displays no message if no errors occur, a warning message if the program detected that some entries in the list were errors, and an error message if the program detected that all the entries were errors.
 A similar process is used for all calculations using this data.